James Zogby

-James Joseph Zogby (from زغبي, Zuġbīy) (born 1945) is the founder and president of the Arab American Institute (AAI), a Washington, D.C.–based organization that serves as a political and policy research arm of the Arab-American community.
-He is Managing Director of Zogby Research Services, LLC, specializing in research and communications and undertaking polling across the Arab world.
-In September 2013 President Obama appointed Zogby to the United States Commission on International Religious Freedom.
+James Joseph Zogby (from زغبي, Zuġbīy) (born 1945) is the founder and president of the Arab American Institute, a Washington, D.C.–based organization that serves as a political and policy research arm of the Arab-American community.

+Zogby is Managing Director of Zogby Research Services, LLC, specializing in research and communications and undertaking polling across the Arab world.
+In September 2013 President Barack Obama appointed Zogby to the United States Commission on International Religious Freedom.
 Zogby is a lecturer and scholar on Middle East issues and a Visiting Professor of Social Research and Public Policy at New York University Abu Dhabi.
-From 2001 to 2017 he was a member of the Executive Committee of the Democratic National Committee.
+From 2001 to 2017, he was a member of the Executive Committee of the Democratic National Committee.

 Early years and education

 Zogby's father, Joseph, illegally immigrated from Lebanon to the United States in 1922.
 He eventually obtained citizenship through a government policy of amnesty and worked as a grocer.
 He married Celia Ann, a teacher, also born with the surname "Zogby"; they lived in Utica, New York, where their children were born.
 Zogby, like his parents, is Catholic.

 He attended Le Moyne College in Syracuse, New York, graduating in 1967 with a bachelor's degree in economics.
-He went on to earn his Ph.D. in Islamic studies from Temple University in 1975.
+A student of Ismail al-Faruqi, he went on to earn his Ph.D. in Islamic studies from Temple University in 1975.
 He studied at Princeton University in 1976 as a National Endowment for the Humanities post-doctoral fellow.

 Career

 During the late 1970s Zogby was a founding member and leader of the Palestine Human Rights Campaign.
 In 1980 he co-founded the American-Arab Anti-Discrimination Committee with former U.S. Senator James Abourezk and served as executive director until 1984.
 In 1982, while at ADC, Zogby helped create Save Lebanon, Inc., a private, nonprofit, non-sectarian humanitarian relief organization to fund social welfare projects in Lebanon and health care for Palestinian and Lebanese victims of war.
 In March 1985 Zogby founded the Arab American Institute, of which he is still president.

-In 1993 Vice President Al Gore tapped Zogby to help lead Builders for Peace after the signing of the Israeli-Palestinian peace accord in Washington.
+In 1993 Vice President Al Gore tapped Zogby to help lead Builders for Peace after the signing of the Israeli–Palestinian peace accord in Washington.
 As co-president of Builders, Zogby promoted business investment by Arab-Americans in the West Bank and Gaza Strip.
 As co-president of Builders, Zogby frequently traveled to the Middle East with delegations led by Gore and Secretary of Commerce Ron Brown.
 In 1994 he led a U.S. delegation to the signing of the agreement in Cairo, Egypt, along with the Builders co-president, former U.S. Congressman Mel Levine.
 Zogby also chaired a forum on the Palestinian economy at the Casablanca Economic Summit.
 After 1994, through Builders, Zogby worked with a number of U.S. Agencies to promote and support Palestinian economic development including AID, OPIC, USTDA, and the Departments of State and Commerce.